 It is displayed either in the bottom left or bottom right corners of your page and asks visitors for their opt-in, often in exchange for a special discount.

-For more on how to create a flyout widget, watch this video.
+For more on how to create a flyout widget, read this article.

 5. “Add to cart” Embedded